Steps for Meeting and Maintaining Standard Requirements

 Steps to meet standards

-1) For design guidance refer to Prairie Establishment & Maintenance Technical Guidance for Solar Projects (pdf) and work with experts in the field of habitat restoration.
+1) For design guidance refer to the DNR's Prairie Establishment & Maintenance Technical Guidance for Solar Projects (pdf) and BWSR's Sample Habitat Friendly Solar Planting Plan Specifications (pdf) and Sample Specifications for Solar Projects (pdf), and work with experts in the field of habitat restoration

-3) Submit the Project Planning Assessment Form with images of the proposed site and a copy of the planting plan for the project to firstname.lastname@example.org, local government staff who have approval responsibilities for the project or other BWSR designated representatives.
+3) Submit the Project Planning Assessment Forms with images of the proposed site and a copy of the planting plan for the project and any supplemental long term management plans and communication to protect the site from pesticide drift (see details in the assessment form) to local government staff who have approval responsibilities for the project, or to email@example.com if local staff are not involved.
+Local staff who are approving projects will then coordinate with BWSR.

-4) If you meet the requirements listed above you will be added to the list of projects meeting requirements posted on the Board of Water and Soil Resources website and will be able to promote the array as a MN Board of Water and Soil Resources “Habitat Friendly Solar” project.
+4) If projects meet the requirements listed above they will be added to a list of projects meeting requirements posted on the Board of Water and Soil Resources website and will be able to promote the array as a MN Board of Water and Soil Resources “Habitat Friendly Solar” project.

 Steps to continue meeting the standard and remaining on the state list of projects